-The humble beginnings of country and western music included mostly male artists, but the genre has evolved over the last two decades, as proven by this summer's Country Music Television (CMT) Awards show.
-Over a dozen female artists graced the stage for the June awards presentation.
-It's safe to say female artists have not only made their home in Nashville, they've taken over.
+The humble beginnings of country and western music included mostly male song writer, but the genre has evolved over the last two decades, as proven by this summer's Country Music Television (CMT) Awards show.
+Over a dozen female song writer graced the stage for the June awards presentation.
+It's safe to say female song writer have not only made their home in Nashville, they've taken over.

 Leading the pack is Carrie Underwood.
 Underwood received five nominations in 2012 and took home the award for Video of the Year for her single "Good Girl."
 Underwood also won Collaborative Video of the Year for her duet with Brad Paisley entitled "Remind Me."
 Since winning "American Idol" in 2005, Underwood has released four full-length albums, including her current chart-topper, "Blown Away."
 In addition to country love songs, Underwood has had success in the gospel music genre.
 She won several awards for her single "Jesus Take the Wheel" in 2007.
 It was recently announced that Underwood will be a return co-host for the Country Music Awards (CMA) show in November 2012 with Brad Paisley.